lucidrains/pi-zero-pytorch/README.md

 sampled_actions = model(vision, commands, joint_state, trajectory_length = 32) # (1, 32, 6)
 ```

-To do online learning, just wrap the model with the `Agent` class
+To do online learning, just wrap the model with the `EFPO` class

 ```python
 from pi_zero_pytorch import π0, EFPO